supermt/YCSB/README.md

 use the following command:

-`mvn -pl com.yahoo.ycsb:rocksdb-binding -am clean packages -DskipTests=true`
+`mvn -pl com.yahoo.ycsb:rocksdb-binding -am packages -DskipTests=true`

 # The main steps you need to following